tnichols217/notes/AIQS 100/Reflective Paper/draft.md

 >
 > In the second essay of this class I focused more on comparisons and parallels.
 In this essay I still utilized more signposting than I am used to — once again to signify changes in my essay and to offer some background information when abruptly switching topics.
 In this essay, I opted to attempt to tell both author's stories at the same time to draw on strong similarities between the two as well as their stark differences.
 Although I don't believe I managed to achieve this very well, it was a novel experience for me and I believe that even in its weakness it does manage to offer some unique insight on the comparison of the two authors and their works.
 >
-> Lastly, in my fin
+> Lastly, in my final project
 >
 > My newfound skills in analysis and composition are useful for me